 Yes, we could have added more than three songs, but we just had to stop.
 There was something in our eye.
 (Tears.
 So many tears.)
 But let these tearful tunes serve as a lesson rather than becoming your reality.

 Cat’s In The Cradle

-It doesn’t get much sadder than Harry Chapin’s classic about a busy dad missing all the important moments of his son’s life.
-When he finally has time to spend time with his son, it’s just too late.
+It doesn’t get much sadder than Harry Chapin’s classic about busy dad missing all the important moments of his son’s life.
+When he finally has time to spend time with his son, it’s too late.

 Waterworks Lyric: “My boy was just like me.”

 Bottom Line: Spend time with your kids because they grow up fast.

 The Living Years

 Mike & The Mechanics yanked every possible heartstring when they sang about the communication gap between parents and children.